Muzietto/es6-lambda-calculus/README.md

 #####  function-application := (function lambda-expression)

-when performing a function application, the λ-expression gets substituted to the function variable inside the function body; for example:
+when performing a function application, the λ-expression gets substituted to the function variable inside the function body;

+after application the variable is _bound_, meaning that it has a given value inside the function body; bound variables cannot be further modified;

+for example:

     (λx.x+1 1) = 2  // variable x gets "bound" to value 2

-    (λx.x λx.x) = λx.x  // variable x in the FIRST function gets bound to function λx.x (no relationship between the x's in the two functions!)
+    (λx.x λx.x) = λx.x  // variable x in the FIRST function gets bound to function λx.x (no relationship between the x's of the two functions!)

     ((λx.λy.x+y 1) 2) = (λy.1+y 2) = 3  // variables x and y get bound respectively to value 1 and value 2

-after application the variable is _bound_, meaning that it has a given value inside the function body; bound variables cannot be further modified;

 convention is that function application associates to the left: